most of the population living below the poverty line in Mongolia are women and children

 Meet Munkhbold

 He lives with his parents, brother and siblings in a small yard with two other families.
 His parents have no income during the winter months.
-They struggle with access to drinking water, sanitation, along with air pollution in sub-zero temperatures.
-Munkhbold helps by fetching water, taking care of his younger brother, Munkhd, who has had jaundice since he was an infant, leading to a stroke.
-Two in every five people struggling with poverty in Mongolia are children under the age of fifteen, like Munkhbold.
+They struggle with access to drinking water, sanitation and air pollution in sub-zero temperatures.
+Munkhbold fetches water and takes care of his younger brother, Munkhd, who has had jaundice since he was an infant, leading to a stroke.
+Two in every five people struggling with poverty are children under the age of fifteen.

 .